California Elder Abuse Attorneys

 • Illegal conversion of property for personal benefit and use

-• Withdrawal of funds from a senior’s savings account
+• Withdraw funds from their savings account.

-The California Legislature indicated that dependent adults and senior citizens may be vulnerable to neglect, abandonment, and abuse and that the state has an obligation to protect these people.
+The California Legislature indicated that dependent adults and senior citizens may be vulnerable to neglect, abandonment, and abuse, and that the state has an obligation to protect these people.
 The Legislature also recognized that the state would promote and foster community services for the personal, social, and economic well-being of its elderly citizens to protect these people according to the guidelines listed in the California Welfare & Institutions Code Section 15600.

 This type of support is beneficial because these crimes are often committed by some of the largest financial institutions in the United States.
-Neglecting to take the possibility of this issue seriously can result in a senior’s power of attorney and will being changed, jewelry and family heirlooms being sold for far less of their original value, property being sold to another party, and unnecessarily expensive items being bought.
+Neglecting to take the possibility of this issue seriously can result in a senior’s power of attorney and will being changed, with jewelry and family heirlooms being sold for far less than their original value, property being sold to another party, and unnecessarily expensive items being bought.

-What is the Punishment for Elder Abuse?
+What Is The Punishment For Elder Abuse?

 The California Legislature has stated that elder abuse and other crimes against senior citizens require special prosecution because these individuals may be mentally and physically unable to protect themselves from abusers.
 To deter this type of criminal behavior, the California Legislature has authorized California Penal Code section 368(c) to make elder abuse a crime with severe consequences.
 If convicted, a perpetrator can be charged with a misdemeanor elder abuse conviction and face up to 364 days in county jail.
 However, if charged with a felony conviction, the perpetrator can face harsher punishment.

-Contact a California Elder Abuse Attorney to Discuss Your Case
+Contact A California Elder Abuse Attorney To Discuss Your Case

 Thank You, We’ll contact you shortly.